KDCube is built around apps

 Registry vs. Interface Discovery

-GET /api/admin/integrations/bundles returns the configured bundle registry entries — id, repo, ref, module, path, version, and related deployment metadata.
-The richer interface discovery surface lives on the per-bundle integrations endpoint above, where the runtime scans decorators and returns the current manifest.
+GET /api/admin/integrations/bundles returns configured app registry entries: id, repo, ref, module, path, version, and related deployment metadata.
+The richer interface discovery surface lives on the per-app integrations endpoint above, where the runtime scans decorators and returns the current manifest.

 OperationDescription